 15. Marissa Mayer, the CEO of Yahoo, circumvented her own rule disallowing employees to work from home by bringing her home to work--and building a nursery by her office.

 Aaron Feuerstein, who was the owner and CEO of Malden Mills, which burned down in 1995.
 After this happened, he supported his 3,000 employees for 6 months using his personal savings.
 It ended up costing him $25 million to do the right thing.

 17. Former Citigroup CEO Vikram Pandit apologized for Citigroup's board of directors' misuse of bailout money on increasing his salary, condemned their purchase of a private jet plane, and worked for 2 years for only $1 a year until they returned to profitability.

 18. In 2001, a former Disney CEO Michael Eisner thought "Finding Nemo" was so terrible, that he postponed contract negotiations with Pixar until after the release in hopes of getting a better deal.
 "Finding Nemo" went on to gross over $868 million.

 19. Michael Christopher Woodford, the CEO of Olympus was fired when he discovered that $1.6 billion of the company's money had been paid to the yakuza.

 20. Jack Dorsey, the CEO of Twitter, launched his tech career by writing open-source software to route delivery trucks from the Internet.

 21Frederick W. Smith

-Frederick W. Smith, the CEO, founder, and chairman of FedEx has separately killed two people in motor vehicle accidents: one in a hit and run (for which he was released on $250 bond), and another where he lost control, causing the vehicle to flip, killing the passenger.
+Frederick W. Smith, the CEO, the founder, and the chairman of FedEx group has separately killed two people in motor vehicle accidents: one in a hit and run (for which he was released on $250 bond), and another where he lost control, causing the vehicle to flip, killing the passenger.